 Check-in is at 3 PM and check-out is 11 AM.
 They also offer an express check-in.

-What amenities does the hotel offer?
+What amenities does this Williamsburg hotel offer?

 (Also see above) Some of the in-room amenities include complimentary coffee, a mini fridge with freezer, a microwave, in-room micro library, air conditioning, fine linens, robes, HDTVs with Chromecast, fancy toiletries, free wi-fi and more.
 The hotel also offers parking (that’s an extra fee though, see above) a rooftop restaurant, free wi-fi in public areas, luggage storage and a 24-hour front desk.

 Does the hotel offer any concierge services?

 Dry cleaning and laundry service are offered to guests.

 No, though they have a digital minibar and snacks can be delivered to your room.

 Is this a pet-friendly hotel?